 Gansevoort is a medium-sized town located in the state of New York.
 With a population of 28,338 people and four constituent neighborhoods, Gansevoort is the 55th largest community in New York.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gansevoort is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Gansevoort is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Gansevoort who work in sales jobs (13.58%), management occupations (11.00%), and office and administrative support (10.09%).
+Unlike some towns, Gansevoort isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gansevoort are a mix of both white- and blue-collar jobs.
+Overall, Gansevoort is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Gansevoort who work in sales jobs (13.77%), management occupations (11.58%), and office and administrative support (11.23%).

 Also of interest is that Gansevoort has more people living here who work in computers and math than 95% of the places in the US.